oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 					</div>
 				</form>
 				```
+		- [ ] Create an HttpGet Action Login in the AccountController
+			- This action should have the `HttpGet` attribute
+			- This action should have the `AllowAnonymous` attribute
+			- This action should have no parameters
+			- This action should return the `Login` view.
 		- [ ] Create an HttpPost Action Login in the AccountController
 			- This action should have the `HttpPost` attribute
 			- This action should have the `AllowAnonymous` attribute